Lochia After Birth: Complete 2026 Color Stages Guide

 watch for serious complications

-You should watch closely for heavy bleeding, especially if you’re soaking through a pad in less than an hour, because that needs immediate medical attention.
+You should watch closely for heavy bleeding.
+Soaking through a pad in less than an hour needs immediate medical attention.

-You should also note any foul or fishy odor from lochia, since it can signal infection, and report it promptly.
+You should also note any foul or fishy odor from lochia.
+This can signal infection, so report it promptly.

-Large clots, especially those larger than a golf ball, are a red flag and warrant urgent evaluation.
-Additionally, signs of severe pain or persistent symptoms may indicate complications that require professional evaluation.
+Large clots, especially those larger than a golf ball, are a red flag and need urgent evaluation.
+Signs of severe pain or persistent symptoms may also point to complications that need professional care.

 Heavy Bleeding Signs

-Heavy bleeding during lochia is a red flag that needs prompt evaluation, especially if you soak a pad in an hour, pass clots larger than a golf ball, or notice a sudden return to bright red bleeding after it had begun to lighten.
+Heavy bleeding during lochia is a red flag that needs prompt evaluation.
+This is especially true if you soak a pad in an hour, pass large clots, or see bright red bleeding return after it had faded.

 During the postpartum timeline, these warning signs can point to postpartum hemorrhage, retained tissue, or another urgent cause.
-You shouldn’t wait for the bleeding to settle on its own; contact your healthcare provider right away.
+You should not wait for the bleeding to settle on its own.
+Contact your healthcare provider right away.

-Watch for heavy bleeding that persists beyond six weeks, because it may signal hormonal imbalance or infection.
+Watch for heavy bleeding that persists beyond six weeks, because it may signal infection, retained tissue, or another concern.
 Stay alert to changes in your lochia, and trust your body’s signals.

-Prompt assessment protects your recovery, supports informed choices, and helps you reclaim control over your postpartum health.
+Prompt assessment protects your recovery.
+It also helps you make informed choices and regain control over your postpartum health.

 Foul Odor Changes

-A mild, non-offensive odor is expected with lochia, but a foul or fishy smell isn’t normal and can signal infection that needs medical attention.
+A mild, non-offensive odor is expected with lochia.
+A foul or fishy smell is not normal and can signal infection that needs medical attention.

-During Lochia Rubra, fresh blood can make your discharge smell stronger, yet it shouldn’t turn putrid.
-As postpartum bleeding shifts to Lochia Serosa, color changes should bring a pinkish-brown flow with a mild scent.
+During lochia rubra, fresh blood can make your discharge smell stronger, but it should not turn putrid.
+As postpartum bleeding shifts to lochia serosa, color changes should bring a pinkish-brown flow with a mild scent.

 • Watch for sudden foul odor.